105066/pbip_test/README.md

 # pbip_test

 A Power BI Project (PBIP) tracked in Git/GitHub.
-This README doubles as a first-timer's manual for saving and syncing this project with GitHub, based on the setup we did on 2026-09-16.
+This README is a manual for saving and syncing this project with GitHub.
 ## 1. One-time machine setup

 ### Install Git